ionelmc/pytest-benchmark/docs/usage.rst

                         Disable GC during benchmarks.
   --benchmark-skip      Skip running any tests that contain benchmarks.
   --benchmark-disable   Disable benchmarks.
 Benchmarked functions are only ran
                         once and no stats are reported.
-Use this is you want to run the test but don't do any benchmarking.
+Use this if you want to run the test but don't do any benchmarking.
   --benchmark-enable    Forcibly enable benchmarks.
 Use this option to
                         override --benchmark-disable (in case you have it in